fardilalif/fardilalif/README.md

-I play with Javascript and with its endless frameworks :sweat_smile:
+I play with Javascript and its endless frameworks :sweat_smile: